-Propane gas is normally non-corrosive - you need not worry about the inside of your container.
+Propane gas is normally non-corrosive - you need not worry

+This proparte piping system is designed for use with propane only.
+Cesigned for use with propane only.
+Securely cap inter when not connected for use.
+After turning on propane, except after normal cylinder replacement, test proparte piping and connections to proparte piping and connections to mannonia or choines to take the context of the contain ammonia or choines to take for leaks.
+Can lead to a fire or explosion, which could result to death or selects in large about the inside of your container.
 However, the outside should be kept free from rust by a periodic coat of paint in a light reflective color.
 Rust, scratches and/or dents can affect the safety of the cylinder.
 Inspect the cylinder at regular intervals.

+"Do not fill to more than 80%" Label (label appearance may not be exact)

-If a problem, have it evaluated by a qualified technician and discard it.
+Ifs a problem, have it evaluated by a qualified technician and discard it.
 DOT requires that a visual inspection be made prior to each filling.